Recurrent Care Resource Pack: Section 5

 - Support parents to access and receive support from universal and targeted services

 - Help parents access contraceptive advice and to achieve change before planning their next pregnancy.

 Each project has two project workers.
 In addition to the normal supervision arrangements, they also receive support every eight weeks from a clinical psychologist.

-The projects have been evaluated by Essex University (Cox et al, 2015) and the evaluation is available online.
+The projects have been evaluated by Essex University (Cox et al, 2015).

 Wales: Barnardo’s Reflect

 Barnardo’s Reflect started in September 2016 in Newport, in April 2017 in Gwent, and in April 2018 in Cardiff and the Vale of Glamorgan, Rhondda Cynon Taf, Merthyr Tydfil and Bridgend.
 The teams work out of two bases: Lower Dock Street in Newport and Ely Family Centre in Cardiff.